 Ingredients In Alfredo Sauce

-Best Pasta To Use:
+Best Pasta To Use

 A flat type of pasta like Fettuccine, Tagliatelle, Pappardelle, or Greek Hilopites.
 Flat pasta is ideal for this recipe as it holds sauce better.
-And the texture of this dish is creamy and not so much al dente where spaghetti or penne goes better.
+And the texture of this dish is creamy and not so much al dente whereas spaghetti or penne goes better.

 How To Make Greek Yogurt Alfredo Sauce

 To make a real creamy Greek Yogurt Alfredo sauce, you need to save some of the pasta water from the pot you boiled the pasta in.
 Because this water contains starch and helps to give the sauce a glazy creaminess.
-Even if you use gluten-free pasta if it's made from rice like this one it still releases starch in the water when cooked.
+Even if you use gluten-free pasta if it's made from rice like this one it still releases the starch in the water when cooked.

 Other Ingredients That You Can Add to This Sauce